ledaliang/journalclub/_sources/index.md

 # Overview

 Welcome to our repository compiled of seminal papers in the field of statistics.
-This website is the culmination of work by Stanford statistics PhD students in Rob Tibshirani's winter 2024 journal club.
+This website is the culmination of work by Stanford statistics PhD students in Rob Tibshirani's Statistics 319 literature class.
 Each week we presented a different paper to our peers which led to thoughtful discussions and a concise written summary designed to facilitate a deeper understanding of complex concepts.

 Our objective is to make this body of knowledge accessible to undergradate students in hopes of capturing their interest and convincing students to pursue a education and career in statistics.